 - Waxed and wired tea light wicks with tabs

 - Glass bowl

 1. Melt the beeswax in a double boiler.
 Keep a close watch on it so that it can be poured as soon as it’s completely liquid.

 2. Prepare the seashells by washing them thoroughly and setting them as you want to fill them in a tray filled with sand.
 The sand will help to keep the shells in place while the wax is poured and sets.

 4. Place a wick in the center of each one.
-The wicks are short and should easily stay in place without the help of a glue gun.
+The wicks are short and should easily stay in place.

-5. When the seashell tealights have cooled and cured for 24 hours undisturbed, make terrariums by filling the glass bowl with decorative sand and shells and setting the tealights inside.
+When they are ready, make candle terrariums by filling the glass bowl with decorative sand and shells and setting the tea lights inside.

 You could also experiment with colored sand.
 I personally like the natural look of my white-sand terrariums, but I can see how a little pop of color could add some fun to this display as well.
 Pastel blues, purples, greens, and pinks might make these terrariums feel more mermaidy.